hsbp/seg7tiny/README.md

  - `PIN` is the number of the pin used for serial data (UART)
  - `BITLEN` is the length of a bit in microseconds (733 works for 1200 bps)

+These variables should be put into the appropriate `-D` parameters, and the commands below produce an executable called `rpi` that can be ran as an unprivileged user (the permissions are set to SUID root).

 	gcc rpi.c -o rpi -O3 -DPIN=... -DBITLEN=... -funroll-loops sudo chown root:root rpi